wandb/docs/docs/guides/hosting/iam/restricted-projects.md

 title: Manage access control for projects
 ---

-You can use a combination of a couple of controls to configure the access level for any project within a W&B team. **Visibility scope** is the higher-level mechanism using which you can control what groups of users can view or submit runs in a project.
-Whereas with **Project level role**, you can control the level of access that each user has within a project with _Team_ or _Restricted_ visibility scope.
+You can use a combination of a couple of controls to configure the access level for any project within a W&B team. **Visibility scope** is the higher-level mechanism.
+Use that to control which groups of users can view or submit runs in a project.
+For a project with _Team_ or _Restricted_ visibility scope, you can then use **Project level roles** to control the level of access that each user has within the project.

 ## Visibility scopes